5 Worst Practices to Avoid with EBS Storage

 One file system often performs better than another for the same workload type.
 Often an EC2 instance is running multiple types of workloads, each accessing a different volume for its data.
 It then becomes a question of using different file systems for different EBS volumes attached to the EC2 instance.
 However, more often than not, the same file system is used in all the volumes – resulting in suboptimal performance.

 Once again, choosing the right file system for different workloads will be a part of solution architecture.
-Our EBS e-book has a great introduction to some commonly used file systems.
+Our EBS Master Playbook has a great overview of some commonly used file systems.

 Snapshots are used to backup EBS volumes.
 Typically, the snapshot process is automated: a scheduled task runs a backup program or script against every EBS volume attached to every EC2 instance.
 Once completed successfully, the job usually sends a message to the operations team.
 It also sends a warning if it can’t snapshot one or more volumes.
 However, backups should be carefully designed to ensure data can be recovered in case of a failure or accidental data loss.